-Paper Boi is real; a rapper living two opposing lives—one demands the spotlight and the other reaps its benefits from moving silently into the shadows.
+Paper Boi is real, a rapper living two opposing lives—one demands the spotlight, and the other reaps its benefits from moving silently into the shadows.
 In the second season of FX’s Atlanta (stylized as Atlanta: Robbin' Season), we learn that Paper Boi’s stock has risen tremendously.

 The rise in his celebrity hasn’t alleviated the need to deal drugs, but the risks are much higher now that the city sees a rapper on the cusp of stardom, and no longer just a man just trying to survive.
-In the second episode of Robbin' Season, "Sportin' Waves," Alfred stares down the barrel of a gun held by the plug who has been supplying his weed for the last 10 years.
+In the second episode of Robbin’ Season, “Sportin' Waves,” Alfred stares down the barrel of a gun held by the plug who has been supplying his weed for the last ten years.

 “I ain’t making no money off that fucking song,” Paper Boi barks back after being told he’ll “be alright” because his viral song will likely “go Platinum.”
 The excuse he gives for committing the act: “I need this shit.”
 It’s the assumption of wealth that changed the dynamic of his long-term relationship.
 In the eyes of his former dealer, Alfred went from loyal customer to hip-hop cash cow.

-When Alfred shares the story of the robbery with his cousin and manager Earnest "Earn" Marks (played by Glover), he is frank about his desire to harm the betrayer.
+When Alfred shares the story of the robbery with his cousin and manager Earnest “Earn” Marks (played by Donald Glover), he is frank about his desire to harm the betrayer.
 Alfred’s mentality hasn’t transitioned away from the laws that are upheld in the streets.
-According to renowned poet JAY-Z, “If I shoot you, I'm brainless, but if you shoot me, you're famous,” a sentiment relevant to who Alfred is becoming—even if he doesn’t quite realize it yet.
+According to renowned poet JAY-Z, “If I shoot you, I’m brainless, but if you shoot me, you're famous,” a sentiment relevant to who Alfred is becoming—even if he doesn’t quite realize it yet.

 Throughout the episode, Alfred is searching for a new plug, but the underbelly business of drug purchasing isn’t a simple practice when there’s a spotlight on the buyer.
 To everyone he meets, he’s Paper Boi, a local celebrity and budding rapper; their reactions are those of fans.
-The same reaction befalls Alfred in the third episode of Robbin' Season, "Money Bag Shawty,” when an unnamed waiter provides Paper Boi and company with a round of free shots, a precursor to a simple proposition: “Put me on.
+The same response befalls Alfred in the third episode of Robbin’ Season, “Money Bag Shawty,” when an unnamed waiter provides Paper Boi and company with a round of free shots, a precursor to a simple proposition: “Put me on.
 I need this shit.”

-During the daylong high jinx with longtime barber Bibby in episode five, “Barbershop,” the two encounter Bibby’s son while he is skipping school.
-The young man is perplexed by Paper Boi’s unruly appearance and disappointed the famous rapper didn’t have the look to match his local stature.
+During the daylong high jinks with longtime barber Bibby in episode five, “Barbershop,” the two encounter Bibby’s son while he is skipping school.
+The young man is perplexed by Paper Boi’s unruly appearance and disappointed the famous rapper didn’t have a look to match his local stature.
 After Paper Boi responds by lecturing the boy on how he’s a regular person, the boy retorts, “Can you put me on?
 I got a fire mixtape.
 I’m like Lonzo Ball.”

 Paper Boi saw rap as a solution, but his growing popularity presented nothing but unforeseen problems.
 Robbin’ Season displays his attempts to maintain a semblance of realness, resisting a rapidly-changing life.